Yeeldx/yeeldbox-devdocs/docs/developers/v2/queries.md

 # Querying

-Below are some sample queries you can use to gather information from the Yearn contracts.
+Below are some sample queries you can use to gather information from the Yeeldx contracts.

 You can build your own queries using a [GraphQL Explorer](https://graphiql-online.com/graphiql) and enter your endpoint to limit the data to exactly what you need.